What Is The Best Channel For Transactional Communication

 Simply put, transactional communication takes place between a seller and a consumer.
 It occurs in commercial websites that offer users an opportunity to buy.
 The messages trigger to the targeted audience, who have taken an interest in a product or service and purchased it.

 Now that technology is leaving footprints everywhere, one can book cabs, order food and groceries in just a couple of clicks.
 But without proper communication, it all falls apart.
 It’s annoying to make multiple calls or keep visiting a website just to know where you cab is or by when your food will be delivered.
-Constant real time status updates play an important role in these kind of situations.
+Constant real-time status updates play an important role in these kinds of situations.

 For instance, Amazon offers the option to get updates every time their shipment moves.
 Result – users get dozens of notifications about where their order is, and when they can expect delivery.